smahesh29/Django-WebApp/README.md

     <li>django-crispy-forms</li>
     <li>Pillow</li>
 </ul>

+<h2>Note :</h2>

+<b>The Secret_Key required for the execution and debugging of project is not removed from the project code.
+So you can use the project as your college mini-project or by using the project code you can build your own project.</b>

+<h2>Usage :</h2>

+    python django_web_app/manage.py makemigrations

+    python django_web_app/manage.py migrate

+    python django_web_app/manage.py runserver

 # Screenshots :
 <img src="Screenshots/New Tab - Google Chrome 03-12-2019 19_14_36.png" height="400" width="800">
 <img src="Screenshots/New Tab - Google Chrome 03-12-2019 19_14_44.png" height="400" width="800">